Frequently Asked Questions

 All files placed on the SDS platform receive a unique versioned DOI and shareable URL that enables them to be accessed as long as they remain on the platform.

-We do ask projects yet to apply for funding to contribute to the costs of running the SDS service.
-We aim to be highly competitive, and our fees only reflect our staff and hosting costs.
-Using the SDS platform as a repository for your data avoids any costs for building or hosting your own database or data repository.
+Our fees are a flat rate per day and reflect our staff and hosting costs.
+Using the SDS Platform as a repository for your data avoids any costs for building, hosting or future maintenance of a bespoke database or data repository.

 For an accurate quote for your research project, please get in touch with us or contact your research facilitator.